samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 return buffer[spaceCost - 1]
 ~~~

-# The Balloon-M Function
+# The Balloon Algorithm

 ~~~
-BalloonM(password, salt, spaceCost, timeCost, parallelism, delta)
+Balloon(password, salt, spaceCost, timeCost, parallelism, delta)
 ~~~

-A limitation of Balloon is that it lacks parallelism because the value of each block depends on the value of the previous block.
-Balloon-M addresses this by invoking Balloon in parallel using multiple cores, XORing the outputs, and hashing the password, salt, and XORed output concatenated together.
+A limitation of EME is that it lacks parallelism because the value of each block depends on the value of the previous block.
+Balloon addresses this by invoking EME in parallel using multiple cores, XORing the outputs, and hashing the password, salt, and XORed output concatenated together.
 This provides greater memory hardness without increasing the delay.

 Inputs: